kozohosok/gcp-cli-helper/README.md

 **parameters:**
 - binfmt: path for Google Cloud SDK
-- cache_dir: directory for cache status (command settings and result) of resources
+- cache_dir: directory for cache status (command settings and result) of resources to be created

 **methods:**
 - `make(template_path)` -- create/update resources and remove storage bucket related to gcf (if any)